ssquantum/PyDex/docs/README.md

 		○ Uses the translator to display a sequence.
 		○ Gives a GUI for creating a multirun array of variables

-Multirun
+# Multirun
 A multirun is a series of runs, changing a list of variables in the sequence for each run.
 The format is as follows:
+	• Load the base sequence into the sequence previewer
 	• Create a list of variables to change:
+		○ For all variables:
+			§ Variable label used to identify the multirun (what variable you're changing for the experiment) § Number of runs to omit before starting the histogram § Number of runs in a histogram
+		○ For each variable (a column in the table of values):
-		○ Type: 'Time step length' or 'Analogue channel'
+			§ Type: 'Time step length' or 'Analogue channel'
-		○ List of time steps to change
+			§ List of time steps to change
-		○ Analogue type: 'Fast analogues' or 'Slow analogues' (*) ○ List of analogue channels to change (*)
+			§ Analogue type: 'Fast analogues' or 'Slow analogues' (*) § List of analogue channels to change (*)
-		○ List of variables to assign to the given channels in the given time steps, one for each run in the multirun.
+			§ List of variables to assign to the given channels in the given time steps, one for each run in the multirun.
 *only needed if the type is 'Analogue channel'
+	• Check that the variables list is valid (no empty spots, number of rows is divisible by # omitted + # in hist)
+	• Start a multirun.
+The number of runs per histogram in the multirun is given by the number of rows in the table of variables.
+The total number of runs is this multiplied by the number of repeats.
+		○ Since there could be a queue of commands sent to DExTer, wait for confirmation before connecting the slots § Send a message 'start measure '… to confirm DExTer is ready to start the multirun ○ Update the sequence and then add a single run to the queue:
+			§ Receive message 'start measure' or 'single run' from the previous run in the multirun § Send message to load the new sequence
+			§ Send message to run the new sequence (since the first base sequence is already loaded - run it before editing it) § Use the run number to decide whether to include this run in the histogram, reset the histogram, or omit.
+			§ Change the channels/timesteps in the sequence specified by the list of variables § Confirm run finished, then repeat
+	• Finish multirun: save log file with the variable list and associated run numbers.

 #####  SAIA1  ##### - image analysis
 **** Version 1.3 ****